tw2113/WP-Contributions/README.md

 ## Changelog

-1.0.1 - minor edits and updates to Grunt build
+1.0.1 - minor edits, updates to Grunt build, and some shortcodes

-1.0.0 Initial Release
+1.0.0 - Initial Release

 ## Upgrade Notice